sagarmusabbir/musabbirsagar/README.md

 ### Clone this repo with git clone

-To clobe this repo based on this template using `git clone`, run the following command:
+To clone this repo based on using `git clone`, run the following command:

 ```bash
 git clone https://github.com/sagarmusabbir/musabbirsagar.git